vladimirc81/the_coding_dojo/README.md

 List of Kata, Wasa and Randori for exercise

-# Why this ?
+## Why this ?

-Simple, I want to travel around globe and when there is free time, this kind of task would help me to shape thinking
+Travel around globe and when there is free time, this kind of task would help me to shape thinking.
+Also good resource for study and job interview prepare.

-# List of Kata's
+## List of Kata's

+ - Game of Life
+ - Quicksort
+ - Bublesort
+ - Binary search + insertsort